How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Mistake 1: Skipping When “Too Busy”

-Reviews feel optional when things are working.
-They’re actually most critical when things are working—that’s when drift starts invisibly.
+Why it happens: Reviews feel optional when things are working, but that’s exactly when they’re most critical because that’s when drift starts invisibly.

-The 90 minutes save 10+ hours through better decisions.
-When you’re too busy to review, you’re too busy to see what’s breaking.
+How to avoid: Those 90 minutes save 10+ hours through better decisions—if you’re too busy to review, you’re too busy to see what’s breaking.

-Install this rule: skipping review requires rescheduling within 48 hours.
-No reschedule = automatic “what broke this week” audit taking 3 hours to reconstruct.
+Install this rule: If you skip a review, reschedule it within 48 hours.
+No reschedule means you run an automatic “what broke this week” audit that takes 3 hours to reconstruct.

-One agency owner skipped 3 weeks during a big launch.
-Felt productive.
-Margin dropped 8 percentage points.
-Took 6 weeks to identify the leak and 12 weeks to fix it.
-90 minutes weekly would’ve caught it in week 2 at a 2-hour fix.
+One agency owner skipped 3 weeks during a big launch and felt productive.
+Margin dropped 8 percentage points, it took 6 weeks to find the leak and 12 weeks to fix it, and a 90‑minute weekly review would’ve caught it in week 2 as a 2‑hour fix.

 When you’re busy, that’s exactly when you need the review most.